germinateplatform/germinate-training/flapjack-5.md

 It is also possible to filter markers in marker mode.
 Filtering options include missing markers and heterozygous markers.
 Filtering levels are controlled using the percentage slider and specific chromosomes can also be selected for filtering.
-Let’s look at an example:
+Let's look at an example:
 If we wanted to filter our data based on missing values, maybe to remove SNPs which have performed poorly in our assay, select the filter markers option from the edit menu and select missing markers.

 <img src="flapjack-5/flapjack17.png" style="max-width: 100%;">